Things to Do in Traverse City in September

 Best Activities in September

-Sleeping Bear Dunes Hiking and Climbing
+Sleeping Bear Dunes hiking and scenic drives

-Old Mission Peninsula Cycling
+Old Mission Peninsula wine tasting tours

 September Events & Festivals

-Harvest Stompede Wine Festival
+Harvest Stompede